Jump to content

 Crafting Type: N/A

 These items are used for crafting and repairing.
 Rules for crafting can be found on the craft page.
-Repairing only requires 1/10th the cost of the item in materials.
+Repairing requires only 1/10 of the item's cost in materials.
 If the item costs $100 then it takes $10 worth of crafting materials.
-Crafting an item takes 1/3rd the cost of the item in crafting materials.
-To make a masterworked item it takes the advanced version of the materials.
+Crafting an item takes 1/3rd of the cost of the item in crafting materials.
+To make a masterworked item, it takes the advanced version of the materials.

 You do not need to buy the exact amount of materials as priced out in the table to the right.
 Those are just there to show how much weight and space it would take up if you owned that much of a particular material.
 The size is shown in 'units' which is a measurement explained in the Space Ships page.
 But one unit is roughly 1x1x1ft and roughly 100 lbs.

-Chemical Crafting Materials: These are common crafting materials for making chemical compounds.
-Usually solvents, poisons, and bombs.
+Chemical Crafting Materials: These are common materials used to make chemical compounds.
+Usually, solvents, poisons, and bombs.

 Electronic Crafting Materials: These are common crafting materials for making Electronics.
-Usually these things are computers, special microchips, electronic weapon accessories.
+Usually, these things are computers, special microchips, and electronic weapon accessories.

-Pharmaceutical Crafting Materials: These are common crafting materials for making Electronics.
-Usually drugs or healing items.
+Pharmaceutical Crafting Materials: These are common crafting materials for making pharmaceuticals.
+Usually, drugs or healing items.

-Structural Crafting Materials: These are common crafting materials for making Electronics.
-Usually buildings or space ships.
-But can also be armor and even simple items like clothing.
+Structural Crafting Materials: These are common crafting materials for making structures, buildings, or spaceships.
+But it can also be armor and even simple items like clothing.

 Advanced Chemical Crafting Materials: These are more advanced building materials used for constructing masterworked items.